 The docklands were used for the transport of people (such as slaves and migrants), which contributed largely to the growth of the British Empire.
 Because of its role in history, Liverpool became a leader in innovative dock technologies, port management, and transportation systems.

 Greenwich is known around the world for lending its name to the Greenwich Prime Meridian (at 0° longitude) and Greenwich Mean Time.

 Aside from these, this town in South East London is also known for its maritime history, and the scientific and artistic developments that transpired in the 17th and 18th centuries.

-It is the historical buildings in the area and the park they are set in that has made it known as one of the London heritage sites.
-Among the notable buildings in Greenwich is the Queen’s House, the Royal Naval College, and the Old Royal Observatory.
+It is the historical buildings in the area and the park they are set in that have made it known as one of the London heritage sites.
+Among the notable buildings in Greenwich are the Queen’s House, the Royal Naval College, and the Old Royal Observatory.

 7. Old and New Towns of Edinburgh

 It is the unique mix of the medieval Old Town and the neoclassical vibes of the New Town that gives Edinburgh its distinctive character.
 Edinburgh has been the capital of Scotland since the 15th century.